rdking/proposal-known-keys/README.md

 Object.keys(obj)                           -> Object.knownKeys(obj)
 ```

+## Issues
+1 big issue with this proposal is that accessor properties added via the `class` keyword are always defined as non-enumerable.
+This means that accessor properties will still not be seen by the new functions that only access enumerable properties.
+This proposal has no intention of remedying this behavior.
+Decorators may provide a solution for this.

 ## Behavior
 The behavior of each of the 7 new functions should parallel the existing functions while diving through the prototype chain.
 In general, each of the new functions can be implemented by repeated application of their predecessors.
 A potential reference implementation of each function is provided below.